ohuji/Cards-Monsters/README.md

 ```
 Download & open Android Studio editor

-Augmented reality features can only be used on physical android phone and not on emulator.
+Augmented reality features can only be used on a physical android phone and not on emulator.
 Configure your android mobile phone for dev usage.
 More info on: [Run apps on a hardware device](https://developer.android.com/studio/run/device)
 Choose your device instead of emulator.